-Multitasking is good in terms of maximizing productivity, but sometimes focusing on one single task at a time is the best way to improve maximizing efficiency.
-In this case, keyboard shortcuts matters.
+Multitasking is good at maximizing productivity, but sometimes focusing on one task at a time is the best way to improve maximizing efficiency.
+Here, keyboard shortcuts matter.

 The method for switching to a full screen can differ from different applications.
 Besides, each time you use a shortcut, other shortcuts may be disabled.

 Let’s see multiple full-screen keyboard shortcuts for Windows, Mac, Firefox, and Chrome users.

 - Windows key + Up arrow to Maximize the current window.

 - Windows key + Down arrow to Minimize the current window.